msveshnikov/mental-health-autocode/README.md

 # TODO

--   make landing super cool
+-   make landing super cool - add more information, transitions, animations and pictures (hardcoded urls from unsplash)
+-   play random music (from /public folder) on landing and on meditation page when started